rethinkpriorities/squigglepy/README.md

 # [2, 6, 5, 2, 6, 2, 3, 1, 5, 2]
 ```

+(This is a toy example.
+For better dice rolling, use the built-in `sq.die`)

 ### Bayesian inference

 1% of women at age forty who participate in routine screening have breast cancer.